History of Honduras: Coups

+Elected Liberal president, Rafael López Gutiérrez.

 The October 1923 Honduran presidential elections and subsequent political and military conflicts provided the first real tests of these new treaty arrangements.
 Under heavy pressure from Washington, López Gutiérrez allowed an unusually open campaign and election.
 The long-fragmented conservatives reunited as the National Party of Honduras (Partido Nacional de Honduras—PNH), which ran as its candidate General Tiburcio Carías Andino, the governor of the department of Cortés.
 The liberal PLH was unable to unite around a single candidate and split into two dissident groups, one supporting former president Policarpo Bonilla, the other advancing the candidacy of Juan Angel Arias.
 As a result, no candidate secured a majority.

 Carías received the greatest number of votes, with Bonilla second and Arias a distant third.
 Under the terms of the Honduran constitution, this stalemate left the final choice of president up to the legislature, but that body was unable to obtain a quorum and reach a decision.
 In January 1924, López Gutiérrez announced his intention to remain in office until new elections could be held, but he repeatedly refused to specify a date for the elections.
 Carías, reportedly with the support of United Fruit, declared himself president, and an armed conflict broke out.
 In February the United States, warning that recognition would be withheld from anyone coming to power by revolutionary means, suspended relations with the López Gutiérrez government for its failure to hold elections.
 Conditions rapidly deteriorated in the early months of 1924.
 On 28 February, a pitched battle took place in La Ceiba between government troops and rebels.